Honey Ginger Shrimp Stir fry Recipe

 - 1 tbsp Cornstarch

-- Next, add another tablespoon of oil to the wok - saute ginger, garlic.
+- Next, add another tablespoon of oil to the wok – saute ginger and garlic.
 Then, add the bell peppers.
 Stir-fry for two minutes on high.

-- Return the tofu and shrimps back to the pan along with the sauce and green onions.
+- Return the tofu and shrimp to the pan along with the sauce and green onions.
 Stir-fry for two minutes until everything is well combined.
-Tip - Keep the heat on medium so the liquid has time to coat everything before it dries out.

 - Finally, sprinkle some fresh chopped cilantro.
 Garnish with more green onions.